AthenaHTA2/My_skills/Readme.md

 01F JavaScript project #3: Graphql

-My 'graphql' project is deployed on netlify and on github:
+This project is deployed on netlify and on github:

 https://tranquil-genie-b49c6d.netlify.app
 https://athenahta2.github.io/My_skills/